 Political Participation

-Every five years, Indonesians go to the polls to elect the president, members of the House of Representatives and Regional Representative Council, and members of provincial and district-level parliaments.
-They also vote for governors, mayors, district leaders and village heads.
-The direct ballots for president, governors, mayors and district heads include the possibility of run-offs.
+Every five years, Indonesians go to the polls to elect the president, members of the House of Representatives and the Regional Representative Council, and members of provincial and district-level parliaments.
+They also elect governors, mayors, district leaders and village heads.
+Direct ballots for president, governors, mayors and district heads can result in runoffs.

 Free and fair elections

-As in many other countries, powerful oligarchic business groups have a significant influence on national political decision-makers.
-In many cases, there is a gray zone between politicians with business interests and businesspersons with political ambitions.
+As in many other countries, powerful oligarchic business groups wield significant influence over national political decision-makers.
+In many cases, there is a gray zone between politicians with business interests and businesspeople with political ambitions.
+Figures such as Erick Thohir (State-Owned Enterprises Minister) and mining tycoon Haji Isam (four of whose close staff members became ministers of the Prabowo administration) exert significant influence over political processes.

 Effective power to govern

-In most parts of Indonesia (with the notable exception of the Papua provinces), the freedom of association and assembly is generally upheld.
-Many events of civil society groups show that the right to association and assembly is widely exercised by many Indonesians.
-Frequent demonstrations in front of local and national department buildings and parliaments are a common feature of Indonesia’s daily life.
+In most parts of Indonesia (with the notable exception of the Papua provinces), the freedoms of association and assembly are generally upheld.
+The activities of civil society groups show that these rights are widely exercised by Indonesians.
+Frequent demonstrations outside local and national department buildings and parliaments are a common feature of daily life in Indonesia.

-Minority religious and social groups (e.g., Ahmadis, Shi’ites or LGBTQ+ citizens), however, enjoy only very limited protection of their assembly and association rights.
+However, minority religious and social groups, such as Ahmadis, Shi’ites or LGBTQ+ citizens, enjoy only very limited protection for their rights of assembly and association.
 Their meetings are often disbanded and their members assaulted, both by law enforcement agencies and other societal groups such as conservative Islamic organizations.
 The powers of the latter, however, were significantly reduced when the government banned Hizbut Tahrir Indonesia in 2017 and the Islamic Defenders Front (FPI) in late 2020.

-In the amended Criminal Code, which was passed in December 2022, a new regulation made it riskier to organize a demonstration.
-When the code becomes effective in 2026, in instances where a demonstration turns violent (even if provoked by security enforcement groups such as the police) the organizers can be sentenced to prison terms.
+The amended criminal code, passed in December 2022, adds a new regulation that makes it riskier to organize a demonstration.
+After the code takes effect in 2026, if a demonstration turns violent (even if this violence is provoked by security enforcement groups such as the police), organizers can be sentenced to prison terms.

 The law also prohibits demonstrations without police-issued permits.
-However, there is no clear explanation of the criteria used to issue such permits.
-In general, there is a lack of transparent and non-discriminatory criteria in evaluating requests for permits to assemble.
+However, the criteria for issuing such permits are not clearly explained.
+In general, there is a lack of transparent and non-discriminatory criteria for evaluating assembly permit requests.

 Association / assembly rights

-After the end of the authoritarian Suharto regime in 1998, Indonesia enjoyed a relatively high degree of freedom of expression in comparison to other states in Southeast Asia.
-In the last decade, however, a series of restrictions on private comments and media freedoms have reduced freedom of expression to a great extent.
-Nevertheless, the structure of the media system still provides for a plurality of different opinions.
+After the authoritarian Suharto regime ended in 1998, Indonesia enjoyed a relatively high degree of free expression compared with other states in Southeast Asia.
+Over the past decade, however, a series of restrictions on private speech and media freedom has greatly reduced freedom of expression.
+Nevertheless, the media system’s structure still allows a plurality of opinions.

-Ordinary citizens are also threatened by blasphemy laws, which makes it hard to criticize religious leaders and organizations (see section on interference of religious dogmas).
-Another blow to the freedom of expression was the amended Criminal Code passed in 2022, which means that any person who attacks the personal dignity and honor of the sitting president and vice president will be punished with a three and a half-year sentence in prison.
-Such regulations are clearly authoritarian and were already ruled anti-constitutional by the Constitutional Court in 2006.
+Ordinary citizens are also threatened by blasphemy laws, which make it hard to criticize religious leaders and organizations (see “No interference of religious dogmas”).
+Another blow to freedom of expression was the amended criminal code passed in 2022, which mandates that any person who attacks the personal dignity and honor of the sitting president or vice president can be punished with a sentence of three and a half years in prison.
+Such regulations are clearly authoritarian and had already been ruled unconstitutional by the Constitutional Court in 2006.
 At that point, the court decided that the article on insulting the president was outdated and no longer in line with Indonesian democracy.
-The 2022 amended criminal code retains not only provisions of criminal charges for expressions of support for “Communist/Marxist-Leninist” thought but also bans the expression of “ideas that contradict the state ideology Pancasila.”
-Such vague formulations leave many loopholes for the malevolent suppression of freedom of expression.
+However, the 2022 amended criminal code not only retains provisions criminalizing expressions of support for “Communist/Marxist-Leninist” thought but also bans the expression of “ideas that contradict the state ideology Pancasila.”
+Such vague wording leaves many loopholes for the malevolent suppression of freedom of expression.

-Indonesia has a Freedom of Public Information Act (Undang-Undang Kebebasaan Informasi Publik), which was adopted in 2008 and implemented in 2010.
-This law obliges all public bodies and government institutions to provide citizens with information about almost every aspect of their operations.
+Indonesia has a Freedom of Public Information Act (Undang-Undang Kebebasaan Informasi Publik), adopted in 2008 and implemented in 2010.
+The law requires all public bodies and government institutions to provide citizens with information about almost every aspect of their operations.
 In practice, however, there are limitations, and many government institutions still refuse to provide information to the public.

 Freedom of expression